wnyc/cordova-plugin-vlc/README.md

         cordova local plugin add https://github.com/wnyc/cordova-plugin-vlc.git

+3. Add the MobileVLCKit.framework to project.
+This currently has to be done manually due to file size limits on GitHub.
+I'm working on a solution to automate.
+See notes below for building MobileVLCKit.framework.

 ## Usage

     // all responses from the audio player are channeled through successCallback and errorCallback